danielsaidi/website_danielsaidi/_posts/2018/2018-08-20-my-personal-ios-and-swift-setup.md

 ---
 title:  My personal iOS & Swift setup
 date:   2018-08-21 00:00:01 +0200
-tags:	ios swift
+tags:	ios swift mac-os
 ---

-After years of development, I have come to a point where I am pretty happy with my iOS & Swift setup, including project structure, code conventions, tools etc.
+After years of iOS and Swift development, I have come to a point where I am very happy with my way of handling project structures, code conventions, tooling etc.
-In this post, I'll discuss a series of posts that I plan to write, that descibe this setup in detail.

-## Why do I want to write these posts?

-Since I have made so many decisions about every big and small aspect of iOS app development for a long time, I want to write some of these things down, in hope that it may be of help to others.
-If not, at least it will serve as self-reference.
+Here, I'll discuss a series of posts that I will write to descibe this in detail, in hope that it may be of help to others.
+If not, it will at least serve as some sort of self-reference.

 I will take on this project as an open process, where I'd love for you to reach out with comments, corrections, suggestions, links to related posts etc. If you